 I am the UPMC Professor of Statistics and Life Sciences in the Departments of Statistics and Data Science and Computational Biology.
 I have developed statistical and machine learning methods in a wide spectrum of areas, including high dimensional data problems in genetics.
 My work focuses on statistical methods to reveal the genetic basis of complex disease.
 I am one of the leaders of the Autism Sequencing Consortium, an international organization dedicated to discovering the genetic etiology of autism.
 I received the Committee of Presidents of Statistical Societies (COPSS) Presidents’ Award (1997), Snedecor Award for outstanding work in statistical applications (1997) and Distinguished Achievement Award and Lectureship (2020).
 In 2013, I received the Janet L. Norwood Award for outstanding achievement by a woman in statistical sciences.
 I am an elected fellow of the American Statistical Association, the Institute of Mathematical Statistics and AAAS.
 In 2019 I was elected to the National Academy of Sciences.

-The primary goal of Dr. Roeder’s research group is to develop statistical tools for finding associations between patterns of genetic variation and complex disease.
-Current data typically involves Next Generation Sequencing and gene expression, including RNAseq.
-Her methodological work is motivated by studies of schizophrenia, autism and other genetic disorders.
+A primary goal of my research group is to develop statistical tools for finding associations between patterns of genetic variation and complex disease.
+To solve biologically relevant problems, we utilize modern statistical methods such as high dimensional statistics, statistical machine learning, nonparametric methods and networks.
+Data arises from primarily from Next Generation Sequencing and gene expression arrays.
+Our methodological work is motivated by our studies of schizophrenia, autism and other genetic disorders.